ene-rs/ene-kafka/readme.md

 </p>

 ## Introduction
-Ene kafka is a Rust interface that is intended to facilitate the interaction with Apache Kafka in Rust programs.
-The main goal of Ene kafka is to make the process of building event-driven microservices That use Kafka for their distributed messaging system easier.
+Ene kafka is a Kafka client for Rust that is intended to facilitate the interaction with Apache Kafka in Rust programs.
+The main goal of Ene kafka is to make the process of building event-driven microservices That use Kafka for their distributed messaging system easier and quicker.

+Ene Kafka uses cloud events to define the structure of messages that are consumed and produced.

 ## Examples